GasiorMateusz/DietPlanner/.ai/openrouter-service-implementation-plan.md

      const messages = [
        {
          role: "system",
-         content: "You are a helpful dietitian assistant..."
+         content: "You are a helpful dietitian assistant...", },
-       },
        {
          role: "user",
-         content: "Create a meal plan for me..."
+         content: "Create a meal plan for me...",
-       }
+       },
      ];
      ```